DokterW/fnugg/README.md

 #### 2017-07-04
 * If only one city is found it will continue directly to the forecast, skipping the options menu.
 * If you make a typo or the city is wrong, it will return to the main menu.
+* Main menu now is the search menu.
+* Added wind to the daily forecasts.

 #### 2017-06-23
 * If the city name has a space in it, add underscore.